Luka967/OgarII/README.md

 ## Questions

-Ask questions about running, modifying & expanding in the [MultiOgar-Edited Discord guild](https://discord.gg/27v68Sb).
+Ask questions about running, modifying & expanding in the [Agar.io Private Servers guild](https://discord.gg/27v68Sb).

 **DON'T** ask what additional features will it bring.